privacy-scaling-explorations/core-program/2023/answers/MODULE_6_ANSWERS.md

         }
     }

-    // sum up the two inputs to get full solution and square the full solution
+    // sum up the two inputs to get the full solution and square the full solution

     component add = matAdd(9,9);